-Submissions for Periphery 57 are now closed.
-Spring submissions will open on January 6th.
+Submissions for Periphery 57 are now open!

 Submission to Periphery is free and open to undergraduate students specifically in the United States, but any English language submissions will not be overlooked if submitted properly.

 Periphery accepts stories, photographs, poems, personal narratives, music, essays, paintings, videos, interviews, new media work, sculptures, graphic narratives, spoken word, comics, prose poems, and genres that have yet to be created or recognized.
 We pride ourselves on publishing not simply the most excellent submissions but the most interesting even if genres do not apply.

 All submissions are sent through a blind review process by the editor-in-chief, art director, and editorial staff only.
 Periphery reserves the right to edit any and all submissions, but does not claim the rights to any published work.

 Periphery 57 will accept submissions in two windows over the coming school year, one window in the fall and one in the Spring.